MileHacker Logo

 • Passport valid for 6+ months beyond stay, with 2+ blank visa pages.

-• Recent passport-style color photograph with a white background.
+• A current passport-style color photograph with a white background.

-• Round-trip air tickets and hotel reservations for your entire stay.
+• Round-trip air tickets and hotel reservations for the whole of your stay.

 • Evidence of financial means to cover travel expenses.